How do I re-flash my access point by using Linux?

 - Open Mesh Access Points

 Firmware is the software on the access point that makes it run.
-In some cases, your access point may need to have its firmware "flashed".
-"Flashing" the firmware simply means you're re-installing or updating the firmware on the access point.
+In some cases, you may need to "flash" your access point's firmware to update it or fix technical problems with the access point.

-Follow the steps below to re-flash.
+Follow the steps below to flash your firmware.
 Ensure that you re-pair the access point with your CloudTrax network after re-flashing.

 - A computer with a physical Ethernet port.

 - A network cable to connect the access point to the Ethernet port.